Jamcdonald120/Titancraft-Above-Wiki/enchantments.md

 Rush|Permanently gives you the speed beacon effect|Pants Picky|Eliminates the chance for Junk or Treasure, and increases the chances for Tropical or Pufferfish (decreasing the chances of Cod)|Fishing Rod
-Hydrate|Turns grass into sea grass, ferns into kelp, and most importantly dirt into mud|Shears
+Hydrate|Turns grass into sea grass, ferns into kelp, and most importantly dirt into mud|Shears Persist|Extends the despawn timer of the item enchanted with the enchantment to 30 game minutes (at level 5 (presumably this adds 5 minutes per level, plus the original 5 minutes))|Tools/Weapons (Presumably)/ Armor (presumably)